sjtindell/probeMap/README.md

 # probeMap

-A tool that gathers SSIDs (router names) from surrounding devices and displays them on a Google Maps interface.
+A tool that gathers SSIDs (router names) from probe requests broadcast by surrounding devices and displays them on a Google Maps interface.

 ## macOS Quickstart